lunaalkufairy/waslny_rider/README.md

 This project demonstrates advanced Flutter development with:

 - Custom widget architecture
-- Real-time features with Pusher
+- Real-time features with Pusher(still working on it)
 - Google Maps integration
 - Production-ready code structure